Alphasud/Sitckies/README.md

 - 'Private' dashboard with all your canvas and personal info.
 - Creating multiple canvas.
 - Sharing canvas with other user.
+- Better UI, this one got a strong 2000's vibe^^